anagha-google/cloud-composer-setup-foundations/01-modules/02b-secure-cc2-iteration1-provisioning.md

 # About

 This section covers provisioning a secure Cloud Composer 2 environment but without VPC-SC and PSC.<br>
-This entire module is run in the service project/data analytics project.
+This entire module is run in the service project (data analytics project).

 ## 1. Dependencies